machal/cssmine-content/flexbox-reference.md

     properties will then affect just the extra space that is taken up by items beyond their initial size - so called relative flex model.

--   `0` – size of teh content is not an issue.
+-   `0` – size of the content is not an issue.
 The distribution of free space using the `flex-grow/flex-basis` properties will then affect the whole width of an item – absolute flex model.

--   Any CSS size, i.e. `100px`, `15em` or `50%`.
+-   Any CSS size, e.g. `100px`, `15em` or `50%`.

-#### `flex` – Overall item Flexibility
+#### `flex` – Overall Item Flexibility

 This is a shorthand for all properties that define the flexibility of an item – `flex-grow`, `flex-shrink` and `flex-basis`.
-It sets the default element size and tells us how an element can grow and
+It sets the default element size and tells us how an element can grow and shrink.

 It is good to know that authors of the specification recommend to use the `flex` shorthand rather than particular properties which it represents.
-Je dobré vědět, že autoři specifikace doporučují upřednostňovat zkratku `flex` proti konkrétním vlastnostem, které zastupuje.
-This is because the shorthand can set default values.
+This is because the shorthand itself can set default values.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 flex: <flex-grow> <flex-shrink> <flex-basis>